harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 The signs that it's time to leave aren't always obvious.
 It's not just about dramatic incidents or clear-cut abuse.
 Sometimes it's subtler.
 Are you dreading work every day?
 Have you stopped learning because you're too anxious to try new things?
 Do you find yourself constantly second-guessing decisions that you'd make confidently elsewhere?
 Are you experiencing physical symptoms of stress: trouble sleeping, anxiety, difficulty concentrating outside of work?
 These are your body and mind telling you something important.

-I'll reiterate from earlier: I didn't leave that job voluntarily.
-I was let go.
-But in hindsight, that was a blessing.
+In hindsight, being let go was a blessing.
 I was too deep in the cycle of self-doubt to recognise that I needed to leave.
 I thought if I just tried harder, if I just proved myself enough, things would change.
 They wouldn't have.
 The environment was fundamentally broken, and no amount of individual effort would have fixed that.

 Walking away isn't failure.
 It's recognising that your mental health, your confidence, and your career trajectory are more valuable than any single job.
 It's understanding that you can't grow in soil that's poisoned.
 Some of the best career decisions I've made involved recognising when a situation was unsalvageable and having the courage to leave.